XRPLF/xrpl-dev-portal/content/faq.md

 #### If the dUNL has the most influence on the network, then is the XRPL centralized?
 Validators can choose to not use the dUNL, or any widely-used UNL for that matter.
 Anyone can create a new UNL at any time.

-We're also not taking into account of the other UNLs on the network, which also has a huge say in ledger progress.
-The dUNL is simply the most widely used UNL out there, and validators can choose to opt-out and use another UNL.
+There can be other UNLs in use on the network.
+The dUNL is the most widely-used UNL, but validators can choose others.

 ## Role of XRP